Saint John's Island: Etymology

 St John's Island and the neighbouring Lazarus Island were once collectively known by the shared Malay name Sekijang and English name 'St John's'.
 In maps like the 1892 British Admiralty chart of Singapore Harbor, St John's and Lazarus Island were distinguished as West and East St John's, or St John's no. 2 and no. 1 respectively.
 In other maps like 1872 British Possessions In The Indian Seas, St John's was named 'Sikajang Island' and Lazarus Island was labelled 'St John's Island'.
 Eventually, St John's Island's Malay name became Sekijang Bendera, with the term Bendera meaning flag in Malay, which is attributed to a flagstaff that existed on the island from 1823 to 1833.
-East St John's was later officially renamed 'Lazarus Island', also known as 'Convalescent Island' after a beriberi hospital was built there in 1899.
+East St John's was later officially renamed 'Lazarus Island', also known as 'Convalescent Island', after a beriberi hospital was built there in 1899.
 Lazarus Island is now known as Pulau Sekijang Pelepah in Malay, with pelepah meaning 'palm leaves'.

 The original Chinese name of St John's is Qizhangshan (棋樟山 (Qízhāngshān)), meaning Mount Qizhang, which refers to a hill at the centre of the island.
 It is a transliteration of sekijang.
 Its Chinese name was later officially replaced with a translation of its English name, 'St John's Island' (Chinese: 圣约翰岛; pinyin: Shèngyuēhàndǎo).

 History

 Early colonial history

 On 28 January 1819, a delegation led by colonial official Sir Stamford Raffles anchored off St John's, a day before they arrived at mainland Singapore to establish a British trading port.
 After the port was established that year, a signal station was constructed on St John's Island, along with a signal flagstaff.
 The signal station informed passing ships in the Straits of Singapore of the new port.
 It was also tasked to operate the flagstaff to report ship sightings to the signal post on Government Hill in mainland Singapore.
 (Note: Not to be confused with the Kusu Island (formerly named Goa Island or Peak Island) flagstaff that was transferred to the "highest peak of [east] St. John's" in February 1823.
-A 1830 hydrographic map by David Ross clarifies that the Kusu Island flagstaff was moved specifically to the eastern island of the St John's Islands, also known as Lazarus Island.)
+An 1830 hydrographic map by David Ross clarifies that the Kusu Island flagstaff was moved specifically to the eastern island of the St John's Islands, also known as Lazarus Island.)

 By 1830, the facilities on St John's Island, including the flagstaff, were reported by the officer in charge of public works to be in a dilapidated state.
 They were not repaired because the government did not plan to continue the St John's signal station.
 The flagstaff on St John's was moved to Mount Faber in 1833.
 Visitors to the island in subsequent years such as naturalist George Bennett and Dr Robert Little found it to be virtually abandoned, with only one Malay inhabitant.